 Although UCITS schemes and EEA UCITS schemes are PRIIPs, the requirements in the PRIIPs Regulation will not apply to such schemes until 31 December 2019, due to exemptions detailed in the PRIIPs Regulation Article 32 and recital 35.
 For these schemes, firms will need to apply the existing key investor information document (KIID) requirements in the Conduct of Business sourcebook (COBS) and the Collective investment schemes sourcebook (COLL).
 (Firms also need to take account of the UCITS KIID technical requirements in the EU KII Regulation 583/2010, specifying the form and contents of key investor information (see text in COLL Appendix 1EU)).

-Find out about Key Information Documents (KIDs) required under PRIIPS
+Key Information Documents required under the PRIIPs Regulation

 The PRIIPs Regulation requires that a KID is a stand-alone, standardised document prepared for each investment.
 A KID can be up to a maximum of 3 sides of A4-sized paper and may refer to other documents such as a prospectus if the cross-reference is related to the information required to be included in the KID, or refer to where detailed information can be found.
 A KID may also provide information about underlying options for one product (such as a life policy) within one document.